International Admissions

 Students should submit an application by July 1 for the Fall semester; November 1 for the Spring semester; and April 1 for the Summer ESL semester.

-While it is preferred that you submit all of your application documents at the same time, you must begin the process to submit your documents before the deadline in order for your application to be considered for that semester.
+While it is preferred that you upload all of your application documents at the same time, you must begin the process of submitting your documents before the deadline in order for your application to be considered for that semester.
 We do not recommend that you wait until the deadline to begin the process to apply; you should start the process to apply as soon as you have made your decision to attend the College.

 TOEFL, IELTS, SAT, and ACT scores are not required for admission.
 After applying, students will be invited and instructed to sit for the placement exam.
 Testing will ensure students are placed in the appropriate levels of English and Math classes.
 To get more information about the placement test, visit accuplacer.collegeboard.org/students.